Frequently (and infrequently) asked questions

 The Scrabble world uses a rating system instead of simply ranking people 1st, 2nd, 3rd, etc. The worst possible rating (for someone who plays in one tourney and loses every game) is 500.
-The few best players in the world are rated about 2000, and the cutoff for "expert" status is 1600.
-My rating is 1545, though my skills are a bit rusty now.
+The few best players in the world are rated about 2000, and the cutoff for “expert” status is 1600.
+My rating is 1545, though my word knowledge is rusty now.
 At one point, I had the 479th highest rating in North America, whatever that means.

 What was your best game?

-I've scored over 600 several times against some real chumps, so in this case, my definition of "best" has to be the time when I got extremely lucky and beat Joel Sherman at the NYC club.
-It was 1998, and he was still the reigning world champion from the previous year's tournament.
+June 4, 1998.
+That’s when I got extremely lucky and beat Joel Sherman at the NYC club.
+He was the reigning world champion from the previous year's tournament.
 Permanent bragging rights!
-Of course, he's kicked my ass half a dozen times since then.
+Of course he's kicked my ass half a dozen times since then.

 What's your highest score for one word?

 I once played “QUAGGIER” through a letter already on the board for 194 points.
 (Quaggy means marshy, FYI.)
 The word hit two Triple Word Scores, so my points were tripled and then re-tripled, and on top of that, I got the 50-point bonus for using all seven of my tiles at once.